piochelepiotr/musicNotes/README.md

 # Learn Piano

-I order to learn reading the notes, I've created this little app.
+In order to learn reading the notes, I've created this little app.
 You can use the app [here](https://piochelepiotr.github.io/musicNotes/)